thomgrand/fim-python/README.md

 ![Preview](docs/figs/benchmark_cpu.jpg)

 The library works for an arbitrary number of dimensions (manifolds in N-D), but the versions for 2 and 3D received a few optimized kernels that speed up the computations.

+The steps to reproduce the benchmarks can be found in the documentation at [https://fim-python.readthedocs.io/en/latest/benchmark.html](https://fim-python.readthedocs.io/en/latest/benchmark.html)

+# Contributing

+See [Contributing](CONTRIBUTING.md) for more information on how to contribute.

 # License